 When we visit any business or private residence, it is reasonable to expect the property owner to keep their grounds maintained in a way that would limit the likelihood of slips, falls, and other accidents.

-The Chicago slip-and-fall accident attorneys at Rosenfeld Injury Lawyers LLC believe that those who fail to do so should be held fully accountable when their disregard for public safety results in an injury.
+The Chicago slip-and-fall accident lawyers at Rosenfeld Injury Lawyers LLC believe that those who fail to do so should be held fully accountable when their disregard for public safety results in an injury.
 A Chicago slip-and-fall lawyer from our law firm will fight on your behalf for justice when you have been injured due to a property owner's negligence.
 Slip-and-fall accidents are the most common source of personal injury and in most cases are entirely preventable.

-The Responsibility of Property Owners to Maintain Safe Premises
+The Responsibility of Illinois Property Owners to Maintain Safe Premises

 If you have been injured due to a slip, trip, or fall accident on another person's property, you may be entitled to compensation for the cost of your medical treatment.
-To succeed on this claim, you must prove that the property owner did not take reasonable steps to provide a safe environment and had notice of a defective condition.
+To succeed on this claim, Illinois law requires to you prove that the property owner did not take reasonable steps to provide a safe environment and had notice of a defective condition.

-Examples of negligence leading to trip-and-fall accidents include the following:
+Examples of negligence leading to Chicago trip-and-fall accidents include the following:

 - The property owner was aware of unsafe conditions and made no effort to warn others of the hazards, make reasonable repairs, or take appropriate action this includes defective stairways, handrails and steps at an apartment building